f-bahesna/crowdfunding-api/README.md

 ### Day 5: October 14, 2021

-**Today's Progress**: Fix input body params for is_primary campaign images
+**Today's Progress**: Fix input body params for is_primary campaign images & Prepare for transaction service

-**Thourghts:** Deleted binding for is_primary input because that is boolean and when u want to set false just dont fill in the params.
+**Thourght: 1.**  Deleted binding for is_primary input because that is boolean and when u want to set false just dont fill in the params.

+**Thourght: 2.** Create domain dan entity for transation service.